-Initially, there will be a small number of user consultations in four countries (Italy, Israel, Spain and the Netherlands), to provide intelligence for the expert workshops.
-Online and focus groups will be used to test out parts of the MIND-SETS concept.
-The focus groups will be grouped by neighbourhood, to represent diverse social groups and the vulnerable/mobility-challenged as well as to ensure gender balance.
+Initially, there was a small number of user consultations in four countries (Italy, Israel, Spain and the Netherlands), to provide intelligence for the expert workshops.
+Focus groups were used to test out parts of the MIND-SETS concept.
+The focus groups were grouped by location, to represent diverse social groups and the vulnerable/mobility-challenged as well as to ensure gender balance.

-The next step is to set up the expert workshops on the four key future mobility challenges, policies, products and services.
-The basic criteria for selection will be experience/multidisciplinary background, geographical coverage and gender.
-Each workshop will conduct a preliminary two-phase DELPHI survey online, in order to highlight discrepancies to be discussed at the workshops and to produce preparatory material for the event.
-The conclusions will be disseminated among the selected experts, to enable them to include their reflections into the final reporting.
-The four workshops will take place in parallel in Barcelona in October 2015.
+The next step was to set up the expert workshops on the four key future mobility challenges, policies, products and services.
+The basic criteria for selection was experience/multidisciplinary background, geographical coverage and gender.
+Each workshop conducted a preliminary two-phase DELPHI survey online, in order to highlight discrepancies to be discussed at the workshops and to produce preparatory material for the event.
+The conclusions were disseminated among the selected experts, to enable them to include their reflections in the final reporting.
+The four workshops took place in parallel in Barcelona in October 2015.

 The outputs of these workshops will be consolidated into the draft version of the MIND-SETS decision-support guidelines, which will be further refined in the latter stages of the project.
 These outputs will include insights in relation to current transport planning and policy decision-making tools, in essence, demonstrating how the new MIND-SETS understanding challenges traditional decision-making frameworks.

 We will focus on two specific areas in the planning and policy area:

 - Challenges for state-of-the-practice transport models at the urban and continental scale (e.g. conventional four-step models, activity-based models) and the opportunities linked to new paradigms (e.g. massive micro-simulation, complex systems);

 - Challenges for state-of-the-practice cost-benefit assessments, based on welfare economic theory in relation to how the value of time or risk of accidents are measured as social and environmental externalities.

-In short, the testing phase will look at how current thinking and decision practices need to change and produced some interesting insights on future mobility trends.
+In short, the testing phase looked at how current thinking and decision practices need to change and produced some interesting insights on future mobility trends.